 Start a web browser (see the Before You Begin section, page 13).
-In the address bar of the web browser, enter the IP address of the router (by default, the following IP address is specified: 192.168.1.1).
-Press the Enter key.
+In the address bar of the web browser, enter the domain name of the router (by default, dlinkrouter.local) with a dot at the end and press the Enter key.
+Also you can enter the IP address of the device (by default, 192.168.1.1).

-Figure 15.
-Connecting to the web-based interface of the DSL-2740U device.
+Figure 22.
+Connecting to the web-based interface of the DSL-224 device.